jguhlin/minimap2-rs/README.md

 let aligner = map_ont();
 let aligner = asm20();
 ```

+**Note** Each preset overwrites different arguments.
+Using multiple at a time is not technically supported, but will work.
+Results unknown.
+So be careful!
+It's equivalent to running minimap2 -x map_ont -x short ...

 ### Customization
 [MapOpts](https://docs.rs/minimap2-sys/0.1.5/minimap2_sys/struct.mm_mapopt_t.html) and [IdxOpts](https://docs.rs/minimap2-sys/0.1.5/minimap2_sys/struct.mm_idxopt_t.html) can be customized with Rust's struct pattern, as well as applying mapping settings.
 Inspired by [bevy](https://bevyengine.org/).